 SCU endeavors to keep the costs of an education as reasonable and realistic as possible.
 The expense of educating each student is well in excess of the amount the student contributes through fees.
-Gifts from the sponsoring denomination, alumni, and friends help the student by providing the majority of the funds for a student's education.
-To help reduce costs, the University assists students who qualify for scholarships, and/or unsubsidized loans.
-Current tuition and fees are included on the SCU website at www.swcu.edu
+Gifts from the sponsoring denomination, alumni and friends help the student by providing the majority of the funds for a student's education.
+To help reduce costs, the University assists large numbers of students who qualify for scholarships, grants and/or loans.
+Current tuition and fees are included on the SCU website at www.swcu.edu.